authentik SCIM Provisioning

 settings.

-Then, assign your user(s) to an existing group:
+Then assign your user(s) to an existing group.

-You can set password for each authentik user to allow them to log in directly to Kestra with their username/email and password.
+You can set a password for each authentik user to allow them to log in directly to Kestra with their username/email and password.

 Once groups and users are created, they should be visible in the Kestra UI under the IAM